Downtown’s Pet Project

 Even though it’s in the heart of that mad-dash stretch of Broadway, The Lyric is straight-up serene.
-That’s partly thanks to windows that block sound, but also because the tan brick edifice faces away from Broadway’s bustle and toward relatively calm 10th Ave East.
+That’s partly thanks to windows that block sound, but also because the tan brick edifice faces away from Broadway’s bustle and toward 10th Avenue East's relative calm.
 Even more tranquil?
 Interior apartments overlook an enclosed courtyard with greenery and an etched-stone fountain made from the old First Security Bank sign (a holdover from the previous building).
 Residents use this space like a private park to read or hang with their dogs.

 A Scenic Runner’s High

 The Cielo, near stately St. James Cathedral, stands tall from its perch on First Hill.
 And at the very top, on the 31st floor, people get their sweat on 24 hours a day while admiring some of the most impressive vistas ever witnessed from a treadmill, an elliptical, or even midburpee.
 Though its equipment is basic, the rooftop gym’s wall-to-wall windows look south over the cityscape and Mount Rainier.
 A separate group exercise room on the first floor offers free weekly spin classes along with the yoga sessions now practically standard in complexes of this scale.